tardate/LittleArduinoProjects/README.md

 # 319 Little Electronics and Arduino Projects
-> Latest addition:sparkles: [DigitalLogicClock](./Electronics101/555Timer/DigitalLogicClock) - build a flexible, low-frequency digital logic clock module.
+> Latest addition:sparkles: [SyncJKCounter](./Electronics101/DigitalLogic/SyncJKCounter) - a synchronous 8-bit counter built with JK Flip-Flops.

 Just my collection of electronics projects, many involving an Arduino in one way or another.